samestrin/llm-pdf-ocr-api/README.md

 **llm-pdf-ocr-api-digitalocean** is a Flask-based web service designed to perform Optical Character Recognition (OCR) on PDF files using machine vision and AI models.
 Built on PyTorch and Transformers, this experimental API provides endpoints for OCR processing and listing available models.

-_This project is under active development._

-### OCR Process Flow
+### OCR Process Overview

+When a user submits a file to the /ocr endpoint, the following steps are executed:

-1. Read the PDF file.
+1.  **Receive the Request:**
-2. For each page:
+    - The server accepts a POST request containing the PDF file and optional parameters for OCR settings.
+2.  **Extract and Open the PDF:**
+    - The PDF file is extracted from the form data and opened to access its content.
+3.  **Configure OCR Parameters:**
+    - Parameters for the OCR process, such as the model and image processing settings, are set with defaults applied where not specified.
+      - Optional parameters are read from the form data, such as `model`, `threshold_value`, `kernel_width`, `kernel_height`, and `min_area`.
+      - Defaults are used for any parameters not provided.
+4.  **Process Each Page:**
+    - Each page of the PDF is processed sequentially.
+The steps include:
-   - Render the page as an image.
+      - Rendering the page as an image.
-   - Segment the image into individual lines of text.
-   - For each line:
-     - Preprocess the line image.
-     - Feed the preprocessed line image into the TrOCR model to perform OCR and generate recognized text.
+      - Converting the image to grayscale and applying binary thresholding.
-     - Append the recognized text to the output.
-3. Return the final output as JSON.
+      - Performing morphological operations to enhance image clarity.
+      - Extracting lines using contour detection and filtering by area.
+5.  **Extract Text:**
+    - Text is extracted from each line of the image using the TrOCR model.
+The text from all lines is compiled into a single output.
+6.  **Return the Response:**
+    - The extracted text is sent back in a JSON response.
+7.  **Handle Errors:**
+    - Errors during processing are caught and returned as a detailed error message.

 ## Dependencies

 - **Python**: The script runs ina Python3 environment.
-- **Flask**: Utilized for web development with Flask.
+- **Flask**: Serves as the backbone of the web application, facilitating the creation of endpoints and handling HTTP requests.
+- **google-protobuf**: Utilized for data serialization and deserialization, important for model loading and configuration.
 - **gunicorn**: An extension that provides a Python WSGI HTTP Server for UNIX.
+- **numpy**: Supports high-performance operations on large multi-dimensional arrays and matrices, used extensively in image manipulation.
-- **OpenCV**: Used to segment larger bodies of text into individual lines.
+- **OpenCV (opencv-python-headless)**: Used to segment larger bodies of text into individual lines.
-- **Pillow**: Helps with image processing tasks through the Python Imaging Library (Fork).
+- **Pillow (PIL)**: Helps with image processing tasks through the Python Imaging Library (Fork).
-- **PyMuPDF**: Utilized for PDF parsing with Python bindings for the MuPDF library.
+- **PyMuPDF (fitz)**: Utilized for PDF parsing with Python bindings for the MuPDF library.
 - **sentencepiece**: Helps with unsupervised text tokenization and detokenization.
 - **torch**: Utilized for machine learning tasks in computer vision and natural language processing.
 - **transformers**: State-of-the-art Natural Language Processing for TensorFlow 2.0 and PyTorch.